13 Children’s Rights That Still Aren’t Universal—But Should Be

 Right not to be sexually abused

 Though sexual abuse occurs around the world, a recent BBC television documentary, Sex for Grades. dove into the world of sexual abuse in the education system of western African countries like Senegal.
 Instead of being a place of refuge, schools are places of fear because of sexual violence and arrangements where they are sexually abused by teachers and other administrators in exchange for getting an education.
-Do you know this one job interview question you should only answer if you’re a woman?

 Right to bodily autonomy